Table of Contents

 This style is about keeping order, following rules, and doing work fast.
 It is good when quick action is needed, like in the army, hospitals, or big factories.
 But it can stop new ideas and teamwork in modern, flexible workplaces.

-Authoritarian leaders like to stay in control and make all the decisions.
+In Authoritarian Leadership, leaders like to stay in control and make all the decisions.
 Here are the main characteristics of the Authoritarian Leadership style in very simple words:

 These leaders focus on completing tasks quickly and accurately.
 They push the team to meet targets and finish work on time, believing that success means delivering high-quality results without delay.